 Government grants: Easterseals records revenue under government grant agreements based on their respective terms.
 Government grants are primarily conditional contributions which are recognized when the barriers have been substantially met (generally when qualifying expenses have been incurred and all other grant requirements have been met).
-Easterseals has received conditional commitments, which generally represent unexpended government grants, amounting to \$13,595,300 which have not been recognized, because Easterseals has not yet met the related barriers.
+Easterseals has received conditional commitments, which generally represent unexpended government grants, amounting to \$13,588,300 which have not been recognized, because Easterseals has not yet met the related barriers.
 These amounts will be subject to recognition as Easterseals incurs qualifying expenses and performs its duties under the terms of the grant agreements.
+Easterseals has elected the practical expedient allowing for simultaneous release from restriction when the conditions are met; therefore, government grant revenue is recorded as revenue without donor restrictions.
 Easterseals receives a substantial amount of its operating support from the federal government.
 Any significant reduction in the level of this support could have an effect on Easterseals' programs.

 In-kind contributions: Easterseals records, as in-kind contributions, contributions of fundraising material, informational material, or advertising, including media time or space for public service announcements or other purposes, that are used for Easterseals' benefit and that encourage the public to contribute to Easterseals or help Easterseals communicate its message or mission.
 Easterseals will not record a contribution in circumstances in which Easterseals is unable to have an active involvement in determining and managing the message and the use of the materials.
-In-kind contributions in 2019 and 2018 primarily relate to public service announcements for Easterseals.
+In-kind contributions in 2020 and 2019 primarily relate to public service announcements for Easterseals.
 These contributions are recorded at fair value, which is based on the number of airings and average market media prices obtained from the nation's largest media buying sources.
-The in-kind contributions are in effect offset by like amounts included in public health education, advocacy for persons with disabilities and research, and fundraising expense in the consolidated statement of activities and changes in net assets, as well as in printing and media expense in the consolidated statement of functional expenses.
+The in-kind contributions are in effect offset by like amounts included in public health education and advocacy for persons with disabilities and research in the consolidated statement of activities and changes in net assets, as well as in printing and media expense in the consolidated statement of functional expenses.